The Dark Age (Buffy the Vampire Slayer)

 "The Dark Age" is episode eight of season two of Buffy the Vampire Slayer.
-It was written by Executive Story Editors Rob Des Hotel & Dean Batali and was directed by Bruce Seth Green.
+The episode aired on The WB on November 10, 1997.
+It was written by executive story editors Rob Des Hotel and Dean Batali and was directed by Bruce Seth Green.
 The narrative follows Giles, whose friend has died, prompting the Scooby Gang to unravel his mysterious past; meanwhile, Buffy crashes into Ethan Rayne again.

 Plot

 A man is hurriedly making his way through the school grounds trying to find Giles, when he is approached by a decomposing woman, "Dierdre".
 As Giles is distracted by Buffy playing loud music in the library while doing calisthenics, he does not hear the man's cries for help at the door as the corpse strangles him, before falling to the ground and dissolving.

 The next day, Giles tells Buffy to meet him later at the hospital where there will be a blood delivery, which attracts vampires.
 When Giles gets back to the library, a detective is waiting for him who informs Giles that there was a homicide on campus and the dead man had Giles' address on him.
 Giles identifies the body as an old friend from London, Philip Henry.
 The body has a tattoo, which Giles claims he does not recognize.

 Shaken, Giles begins drinking in his grief and does not meet Buffy at the hospital, and she battles the doctor-dressed vampires alone until Angel shows up.
 She goes to check on Giles, but he shuts the door on her and calls another friend in London and finds out that his other friend Dierdre Page is dead too.
 Out of sight, he rolls up his sleeves, revealing that he has the same tattoo as Philip.
 Meanwhile, Philip comes back to life in the morgue, his eyes flashing, and escapes.

 On Saturday, Cordelia finally tells Buffy about the homicide detective's visit.
-In the library, Buffy finds Giles' former friend Ethan, the costume shop owner who had caused chaos on Halloween.
+In the library, Buffy finds Giles' former friend Ethan Rayne, the costume shop owner who had caused chaos on Halloween.
 As she calls Giles, Ethan mentions the "Mark of Eyghon".
 Giles says she is in danger, and the dead Philip enters.